 This story brought to you by Canan Law, the most respected team of attorneys in St. Augustine.

-Many people are aware that churches enjoy special tax exempt status in Florida, but do charitable or community organizations affiliated with or operated by a church also qualify as tax exempt institutions?
+Many people are aware that churches enjoy a special tax-exempt status in Florida, but do charitable or community organizations affiliated with or operated by a church also qualify as tax-exempt institutions?
 A recent case in Florida’s First District Court of Appeals showed that an organization’s stated purpose comes into play when determining its taxation status.

 The Department of Economic Opportunity argued that Cathedral Arts Project, Inc. owed taxes for unemployment compensation payments because the organization did not qualify for exemption under Florida law.

 The Court pointed to Florida Statutes in filing an opinion on this case.
 Section 443.1216(4)(a)2. makes any organization “operated primarily for religious purposes and . . . operated, supervised, controlled, or principally supported by a church or a convention or association of churches” exempt from taxation.
 Therefore, in Cathedral Arts Project, Inc. v.
 Dept. of Economic Opportunity, the primary function of the community group was called into question.

 Cathedral Arts Project, Inc. argued that it enjoys tax-exempt status as a religious institution because it is operated by St. John’s Cathedral of Jacksonville.
 Furthermore, the Cathedral’s Chancellor, Stephen D. Busey, testified that the group “performs spiritual enrichment and personal growth to underprivileged children.”
 Although his testimony also stated that he observed the organization’s instructors “giving instruction in the arts,” he affirmed that it operates primarily for religious purposes.